junleen/RainNet/README.md

 ```bash
 python evaluate.py --dataset_root <DATA_DIR> --save_dir evaluated --batch_size 16 --device cuda
 ```
-if you want to store the harmonization image, you can add `--store_image`.
-The evaluating results are stored in `evaluated` directory.
+if you want to save the harmonization image, you can add `--store_image`.
+The evaluating results are saved in `evaluated` directory.

 ### 2. Testing with new examples